Voyent/voyent.io.js/docs/bridgeit-admin-service.md

 });
 ```

+#### Return value

+Promise with a JSON object the realm information.

 ### <a name="deleteRealm"></a>deleteRealm

 ```javascript
 function bridgeit.io.admin.deleteRealm(params)
 ```

-Update a realm for an account.
+Delete a realm for an account.

 #### Parameters